roydegeest/rakwireless-docs/docs/en-us/quick-start/rak8212/checking-device-logs.md

 1.If you want to check the logs of RAK8212 iTracker Pro using this method, make sure you have connected the RAK8212 with your PC through JTAG like the following diagram below:

 ::: warning Warning
-You still have to connect the battery to the RAK8212 to power the board.
+:warning: You still have to connect the battery to the RAK8212 to power the board.
 :::

 2.Go to the Official Website of **Segger** where you can Download the [J-Flash software](https://www.segger.com/products/debug-probes/j-link/tools/j-flash/about-j-flash/).
 Open the program “**J-Link RTT Viewer V6.60f**” and choose "**USB**" for the type of connection to J-Link.
 After which, press "**OK**".